AtActionPark/Pianissimo/README.md

 ## Chord
 #### Creation:
-Chords are object created through the .chord(tonic,name) method.
+Chords are object usually created through the .chord(tonic,name) method.
 The chord constructor will try to parse the name to build the chord on the tonic.
 It should understand most of the usual symols (M,m,Minor,m7,ø,11,add, sus,+,o,dim,aug,...)